Searsia burchellii

 Leaves

-The small alternate trifoliate (compound leaf with 3 leaflets) Leaves (photo 271) are crowded towards the ends of dwarf spur-like branchlets.
-The 3 olive or blue-green waxy Leaflets are obtriangular (triangular, with the apex at the base), hairless and slightly leathery.
+The small trifoliate (compound leaf with 3 leaflets) Leaves (photo 271) are crowded towards the ends of dwarf spur-like branchlets.
+The 3 olive or blue-green waxy Leaflets are obtriangular (gradually tapering from the base to a broad tip), hairless and slightly leathery.
 Leaflets tend to bend along the midrib (photo 267).
-The upper surface may be covered with a resinous substance, which is secreted by the plant and shines in the sun (photo 307 under Fruit).
+The upper surface may be covered with a resinous substance secreted by the plant and shines in the sun (photo 597F under Fruit).
 The central leaflet is slightly bigger than the other two (photo 271) and is up to 2,3 x 1,3cm.
+N.B.
+Leaf length excludes the petiole.
 The Midrib is slightly raised on both surfaces.
 The lateral and net veins are indistinct.
-The Apex is square and is often notched (photo 267).
-The Base tapers and the Margins are entire (with a continuous margin, not in any way indented) and may be wavy towards the apex.
+The Apex is square and is often notched (a V-shaped indentation – photo 267).
+The Base tapers and the Margin is entire (with a continuous margin, not in any way indented) and may be wavy towards the apex.
 The Petiole (leaf stalk) is up to 1,3cm long and deeply grooved above and may be winged (photo 271).
-Petiolules (stalks of leaflets) are absent.
+Petiolules (leaflets stalks) are absent.

 Flowers

-The small, creamy coloured and sweetly scented Flowers are in small panicles (indeterminate, branched inflorescence with stalked flowers) which are up to 6cm long (photo 898).
+The small, creamy coloured and sweetly scented autumn Flowers are in small axillary or terminal Panicles (indeterminate, branched inflorescence with stalked flowers) which are up to 6cm long (photo 898).
 They are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 Flowers are usually borne terminally with the leaves or in leaf axils.
 The Calyx has 5 Sepals which are joined at the base.
 The Corolla has 5 small Petals that are free (photo 405).
 The plant is dioecious (unisexual flowers with male and female parts on separate plants).
 In the Male Flowers, the 5 Stamens have free filaments.
 Their Anthers have 2 thecae (pollen sacs) present and dehiscence is longitudinal.
 A rudimentary Pistil is present.
 In Female Flowers, there are 5 staminodes (sterile stamens) and a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The superior Ovary has 3 free Styles (photo 898 – remains just visible on the developing fruit).
-Styles end in small Stigmas that are usually capitate (formed like a head).
+The superior Ovary has 3 free Styles that end in small Stigmas that are usually capitate (formed like a head).
 (Apr-May).

 Fruit